-- A. Major Learning Outcomes: - 1.
-The student will demonstrate knowledge of the radiographic anatomy and physiology of the skull, facial bones, digestive system and urinary system. - 2.
+A. Major Learning Outcomes:

+- 1. The student will demonstrate knowledge of radiographic anatomy and physiology of the chest, abdomen, pelvis, bony thorax, spine and extremities. - 2.
 The student will identify positioning considerations for radiographic procedures. - 3.
-The student will understand the physiologic processes that are related to the radiographic positioning and procedures of the skull, facial bones, digestive system and urinary system. - 4.
-The student will define the categories of contrast agents and give specific examples of each category. - 5.
-The student will select appropriate equipment for patient protection and optimum image quality when positioning live models for the radiographic examinations for the skull, facial bones, digestive system and urinary system.
+The student will select appropriate equipment for patient protection and optimum film quality when positioning live models for the radiographic examinations of the chest, abdomen, pelvis, bony thorax, spine and extremities.